Reply-to-List, or Reply-to-All?

 discussion completely, and for a cross-posted discussion

-you risk splitting the thread into separate discussions on
+you risk splitting the thread into separate discussions on the

 different lists.